eclipse-sumo/sumo/docs/web/docs/Simulation/Output/SSM_Device.md

 ```

-The `PRT` is currently set per default at `1sec`, but can be configured via: ...
+The `PRT` is currently set per default at `1sec`, but will be made configurable in the future.

 !!! note
 	This metric is not fully implemented for all conflict types yet! (only type 0 - 8 are partly tested so far)